 I frequently hear about the negative misconceptions that are attached to board games – considering it a kids’ activity, thinking that Monopoly and game of Life covers the entire available scope – you name it, I have heard it.
 Places of work specifically, with their focus on productivity and maintaining serious faces befitting highly functioning adults can be an especially challenging environment to spread the love of the hobby.
 However, difficult does not mean impossible, and where there is a will – there is a way.

 In this article, I would like to share with you my experience that resulted in a board game shelf in our break room.
+It’s been such a great addition, and with the advancement of technology within the gaming industry, the guys have even considered investing in someone video games that we’ll all be able to play together online too.
+I’ve heard there are some remarkable space games available too, which I know everyone will love, so we might consider that!
+However, the board games seem to be a hit for everyone here.
 Maybe some of my experiences could help you in your advancing of the hobby.
 After all, is it not all about sharing what we love?